2 arrested for threatening UPS delivery driver in Blackwood, New Jersey

 Two residents, identified as Kyree Shaw, 40, and Diana Bailey, 52, of the 500 block of Little Gloucester Road, approached the driver and demanded the package that was supposed to have been delivered, police said.

-Shaw and Bailey left the area as officers later showed up and located the suspects and their vehicles.

-Both were charged with terroristic threats during a state of emergency, conspiracy to commit terroristic threats during a state of emergency along with other crimes, police said.
+Shaw and Bailey were charged with terroristic threats during a state of emergency and conspiracy to commit terroristic threats during a state of emergency, along with other crimes, police said.

 The UPS driver was not injured and a gun was not located.